Frequently Asked Family Law Questions

 Divorce is the legal process by which a married couple dissolves their marriage.
 Issues in a divorce action include:

-• grounds for divorce (usually, irreconcilable differences),
+• grounds for divorce (usually irreconcilable differences),

 • division of property and debt,